AshwiniNamdev/parkinglot/README.md

 **STEP 2**: `npm start` or `npm run start` will start the application.
 It is equivalent to `node src/index.js`

-#### Console Application

-Navigate to `bin/` folder and open `parking_lot` with double click.
-It'll open a terminal where different [commands](#list-of-user-commands) can be typed in.
-You may face permission related issues, please allow opening applications from unauthorized developers as it's blocked due to security reasons.
-If you're using macOS catalina, you'll be prompted security warning as this binary is not notarized.
-Learn more about Notarization [here](https://developer.apple.com/documentation/xcode/notarizing_macos_software_before_distribution).

-If you're still facing issues, please build the console application locally.
-Kindly refer [Build Script](#build-script) section to build locally.

 ## List of User Commands

 Users can interact with the Parking Lot system via a following simple set of commands which produce a specific output: